canalplus/rx-player/doc/architecture/transports/pipeline.md

   - `"data-chunk"`: A sub-segment (or chunk) of the data is currently available.
     The corresponding sub-segment is communicated via this event.

-    This event can be communicated multiple times until a `"data-complete"` event is received.
+    This event can be communicated multiple times until a `"data-chunk-complete"` event is received.

   - `"data-chunk-complete"`: The segment request just finished.
 All corresponding data has been sent through `"data-chunk"` events.